AlanaBF/nextjs-blog/posts/always-learning.md

 date: '2023-05-10'
 ---

-Always Learning!
-I suppose as a teacher I have always tried to share my passion for learning through the lessons I teach.
-Now as I embark on a career change journey I am actively demonstrating my own passion for learning.
+As a teacher, I have always strived to share my passion for learning through the lessons I teach.
+Now, as I embark on a career change journey, I am actively demonstrating my own enthusiasm for continuous learning.

-Throughout my career I have always tried to further myself and learn new things.
-I love it, but I have never come across anything yet that has gripped me as much as Web Development has.
-I want to do it all the time, genuinely love it, and when I'm not learning new skills through a course, I'm trying to put what I've learnt into practice or coming up with ideas.
-It's become a bit of an obsession!
+Throughout my career, I have consistently sought personal growth and embraced new knowledge.
+However, I have never encountered anything that has captivated me as much as web development.
+It has become a genuine love, occupying my time and thoughts.
+I'm constantly learning new skills through courses, applying what I've learned, and generating ideas.
+It has truly become an obsession!

-The prospect of not having a job is a big worry though.
-With a mortgage to pay and the tech job market being so overwhelmed at the moment with people like me looking for work, I am trying to upskill whilst also looking at a backup plan.
+While the prospect of being without a job is concerning, especially with financial commitments like a mortgage, I am taking steps to upskill while exploring backup plans.

-So what am I currently learning?
+So, what am I currently learning?

-Well...

-I am currently completing a 4 day course run by *[Kick Off in Business](https://www.kickoffinbusiness.co.uk/)*, which is a funded course.

-This will give me two SFEDI Level 1 qualifications:
+- I am in the process of completing a 4-day course offered by *[Kick Off in Business](https://www.kickoffinbusiness.co.uk/)*, which is a funded course.
+Upon completion, I will receive two SFEDI Level 1 qualifications:
   - Level 1 Award in Understanding Enterprise
   - Level 1 Extended Award in Passport to Enterprise and Employment

-I am looking at the option of being a freelance Web Developer and Maths Tutor whilst I look for a permanent job.

-I am also continuing to develop my Web Development Knowledge and so I am working my way through an Udemy Course: The Complete 2023 Web Development Bootcamp by Dr Angela Yu

-- *Become a Full-Stack Web Developer with just ONE course.*

-- *HTML, CSS, Javascript, Node, React, MongoDB, Web3 and DApps*
+- Additionally, I am deepening my web development knowledge by working through the Udemy course titled "The Complete 2023 Web Development Bootcamp" by Dr. Angela Yu.
+This comprehensive course covers topics ranging from HTML, CSS, and JavaScript to Node.js, React, MongoDB, Web3, and DApps.
+It provides a solid foundation for becoming a full-stack web developer.

-I am particularly enjoying learning more about the backend side of coding with Node.js, Express and most recently about templating with EJS.
-There are so many different ways to achieve a similar result.
-It's a fascinating new world...
+I find particular joy in exploring the backend side of coding, including Node.js, Express, and recently, templating with EJS.
+It's fascinating to discover the multitude of approaches to achieve similar results.
+The world of web development is an ever-evolving and captivating realm.

-With learning new and complex content one thing I have learnt is that repetition is key so I try where I can in all the excitement of wanting to learn as much as I can to revise content by a process of space repetition:
+When it comes to learning complex content, I have discovered that repetition is key.
+To solidify my understanding, I employ a spaced repetition process:

-- This involves learning the content
+- Learn the content.
-- Revise it within 24 hours
+- Revise it within 24 hours.
-- Then revise again 3 days later
+- Review it again after 3 days.
-- Then revise again 7 days later
+- Repeat the revision after 7 days.
-- Gradually increasing the time between each revision until it is committed to long term memory.
+- Gradually increase the time between each revision until the knowledge is firmly embedded in long-term memory.

-I'm also learning that there is so much to learn that you don't have to remember it all as that is what the documentation is for... and Google!
+Furthermore, I am embracing the realization that there is an abundance of information to absorb, and I don't need to memorize everything.
+Documentation and resources like Google are invaluable tools in the learning process.

+In this journey of constant learning and growth, I am excited to discover new horizons and push the boundaries of my skills.

+_"Education is not the learning of facts, but the training of the mind to think." - Albert Einstein_